Operation Mole Cricket 19: Aftermath

 On Wednesday, Assad sent Tlass to Moscow to seek a comprehensive air umbrella.
 The Soviets refused but prepared large amounts of military equipment at airfields for dispatch to Syria and sent Marshal Pavel Kutakhov to Syria to find out what happened to the Syrian SAMs, fearing that NATO might do the same in Eastern Europe.
 On June 9, Assad met with American envoy Habib in Damascus and rejected his terms, demanding that Israel withdraw its forces from Lebanon as a condition for a ceasefire.

-US President Ronald Reagan called on Begin and Assad to accept a ceasefire effective at 6:00 AM, on June 10.
+US President Ronald Reagan called on Begin and Assad to accept a ceasefire effective at 6:00 a.m., on June 10.
 By noon on Friday, when the ceasefire took effect, the IAF had shot down 82 aircraft without losing any in air combat.
-A year after the battle, a US fact-finding mission headed by Lieutenant-General John Chain, then deputy chief of staff for plans and operations, arrived in Israel to learn lessons from the battle.
+A year after the battle, a US fact-finding mission headed by Lieutenant General John Chain, then U.S. Air Force deputy chief of staff for plans and operations, arrived in Israel to learn lessons from the battle.

 The Soviet military newspaper Krasnaya Zvezda announced that "sixty-seven Israeli aircraft, including modern US-made F-15 and F-16 fighters, were downed" in the fighting.
 The newspaper also reported a meeting with a Syrian airman who recounted an engagement in which he shot down an Israeli F-15: "The victory had not been easy; the enemy had been subtle".
 Even within Soviet ranks, these claims met with great skepticism.
 In 1991, Ivry met a Czech general who had been serving in Moscow in 1982.
-He told Ivry that the operation made the Soviets understand that Western technology was superior to theirs, and that in his view, the blow to the Beqaa Valley SAMs was an impetus to Glasnost and the Soviet Union's collapse.
+He told Ivry that the operation made the Soviets understand that Western technology was superior to theirs, and that in his view, the blow to the Beqaa Valley SAMs was an impetus to glasnost and the Soviet Union's collapse.